felixknox/single.js/README.md

 ReadySetSingleApplication
 =========================

-A ultra simple framework for single page applications
+A ultra simple framework for single page applications.